Xanderlicious/mkdocs/docs/portainer.md

 I use portainer (with portainer agent) to give me a quick and easy cursory overview of all of my containers and their status.

-I install portainer on both servers where there are many containers running and also on my primary pi-hole where this very site runs.
+I install portainer on both servers where there are many containers running and also on my primary pi-hole.

 ![](<images/Portainer Envs.png>)